 At just £20 for a one-year Disabled Persons Railcard, this is the best-value railcard available in the UK.
 Even better, a three-year Disabled Persons Railcard is available at £54.
-So, if you take the train a lot, this Railcard will pay off itself in no time whatsoever – even if you always travel with a companion!
+So, if you take the train a lot, this Railcard will pay off itself in no time whatsoever.

 You're also eligible if you receive Attendance Allowance, Severe Disablement Allowance, War Pensioner's Mobility Supplement, War or Service Disablement Pension (disability of 80% or more) or if you use a vehicle through the Motability scheme.

-For a full breakdown of eligibility requirements and which documents you'll need to provide as evidence, head to the official Disabled Persons Railcard eligibility page.
+For a full breakdown of eligibility requirements and which documents you'll need to provide as evidence, check out the official Disabled Persons Railcard eligibility guide.